worldline/observability-workshop/docs/workshop.md

 * ONe [Service Discovery](https://spring.io/guides/gs/service-registration-and-discovery) microservice to enable load balancing & loose coupling.
 * One [Configuration server](https://docs.spring.io/spring-cloud-config/) is also used to centralise the configuration of our microservices.

-> aside positive
->
-> The two last software are written and available in our GitHub Repository.
-> Normally, you should not have to restart them during the workshop

-To run the whole, execute the following command
+To run it, execute the following command

 ``` bash
 $ docker compose up -d --build --remove-orphans